 A major goal of the CZO Science Across Virtual Institutes (SAVI) program is to develop the theme of common science and measurements, and include young scientists who will advance CZ science through their careers.
 The key to how SAVI will do this is an approach whereby junior scientists pursuing research at multiple CZOs do so through strong collaboration with senior PIs.
-Thus, the NSF has provided funding to the SAVI to enable cross-CZO or "common" research by graduate student or postgraduate summer interns (US citizens or green card holders at US universities only) during 2017.
+Thus, the NSF has provided funding to the SAVI to enable cross-CZO or "common" research by graduate student or postgraduate summer interns (US citizens or green card holders at US universities only) during 2018.

-The SAVI program anticipates funding 4-8 applicants with amounts ranging from ~\$2500-\$7500 each to support travel and research-related expenses; no overhead costs can be included in the proposed budgets; this funding is not for travel to conferences.
+The SAVI program anticipates funding up to 10 applicants with amounts ranging from ~\$3000-8000 each to support travel and research-related expenses; no overhead costs can be included in the proposed budgets; this funding is not for travel to conferences.
 Applicants can propose research activities at any of the US CZOs.
-Those proposals that advance cross-cutting questions and/or data synthesis at multiple CZOs will be prioritized.
+Those proposals that advance cross-cutting questions and/or data synthesis at multiple CZOs will be prioritized, and links between CZO and LTER sites will also be well regarded.
 Proposal ranking will be based on the relationship between the science and the above-mentioned common questions, as well as to general working group themes articulated at the annual CZO meeting in Fall 2015: concentration-discharge relations, biogeochemistry, microbial ecology, critical zone resiliency and services, and conceptual and numerical modeling.
 Successful applicants will be obligated to provide a no-more-than 3-page report documenting the overall results of the work as well as a description of how the activity will help to advance their career.

 Applicants should send a 3-page proposal describing the proposed research activities, budget and anticipated outcomes.
 The single-pdf-file application packet should also include a C.V., letter of recommendation from the applicant's primary advisor, and letters of support from the appropriate contact person(s) at the host CZO(s).
-Applications should be sent to Tim White (tsw113@psu.edu) by March 24, 2017.
+Applications should be sent to Tim White (tsw113@psu.edu) by March 26, 2018.